 Vermont's bottle bill has coincided with a reduction in litter by over a third in the last four decades - representing many difficult and dangerous cycling situations that never had to happen.

 We all can agree that anything that increases recycling rates is good for all of us in terms of reducing energy use and reducing climate change impacts.
 But we hope we as cyclists can bring awareness of one more reason to support keeping and expanding the bottle bill.
-We encourage the legislature, and the Agency of Natural Resources, to consider the many benefits the bottle bill provides to Vermont.

 Executive Director VT Bicycle & Pedestrian Coalition